nickmarca/ng6-wp4-clean/README.md

 ### Why ###

-This project is a clean Angular starter template who I plan to maintain as far as I use Angular at my Job.
+This project is a clean Angular starter template who I plan to maintain as long as I use Angular at my Job.

 The reason why I decided to create this is because I want to have a clean, not opinated and light alternative to Angular Cli.